Gerosullivan/Pangur/context/spec.md

 - Modes share this board layout for the current release.
 Only the `initialMice` file changes between modes (`initialMice.json` for tutorial/classic, `initialMice.hard.json` for the hard perimeter start).
 - Cat pieces: Three residents off-board at the bottom center, displayed side-by-side (same cat component as will be on board - see UI spec).
 Base stats use `catch/meow`: Pangur (aka Cruibne) `3/1`, Guardian `1/3`, Baircne `2/2`.
 Each cat begins with five hearts (health).
 - Setup placement: Before the standard turn loop begins, the player performs a single setup phase, dragging each cat piece from the off board onto any free cell (entrance or otherwise).
 During this phase players may rearrange cats without limit—pick a placed cat back up, drop it somewhere else, swap positions, etc.—until they choose to press `Confirm Formation`.
 Only after confirmation does the normal turn loop begin.
 - Grain Loss Tracker: Start at `0` loss.
-Each grain eaten by mice increments the counter; reaching `32` loss triggers Game Over.
+Each grain eaten by mice increments the counter; grain loss no longer ends the run and instead reduces the end-of-run grain bonus.
 - Incoming Wave: Six mouse pieces per wave, visualized as a `Next Wave` lane of six icons.
 As cats generate Meowge, the leftmost icons flip to 😱 to preview how many will be deterred; remaining icons stay 🐭.

 ## 3. Attributes & Terminology